piccolo-orm/piccolo_admin/docs/source/contributing/index.rst

-This will launch the Cypress app, which is basically a wrapper around Chrome, from which you can launch the automated tests.
+This will launch the Cypress app, which is basically a wrapper around Chrome, from which you can start the automated tests.